Updated: Jun 10

 It’s weird to speak these words as my conscious, rational mind is convinced that these thoughts are ridiculous.
 Conscious mind says, “This is beyond absurd!
 There is no way that I would ever be excommunicated by my loved ones!”

 But the shame and guilt have been here hiding in the dark.
-They have been awake, alive, watching and waiting in shadows, holding the reins of fear just tight enough to keep me from revealing too much of myself.
+They have been awake, alive, watching and waiting in the shadows, holding the reins of fear just tight enough to keep me from revealing too much of myself.

 As I examine these roots more deeply, I can come up with some very obvious links to my birth and my childhood.

-These memories point out why I might have so much shame, confusion, fear, and guilt rooted in the underworld of my psyche, but oddly enough, the more humans I work with, and the more people I dare to share these dreadful secrets with, the more I am learning that others feel this as well.
+Certain memories point out why I might have so much shame, confusion, fear, and guilt rooted in the underworld of my psyche, but oddly enough, the more humans I work with, and the more people I dare to share these dreadful secrets with, the more I am learning that others feel this as well.

 It isn’t just me.
 It doesn’t only arise from obvious childhood wounding.
 It’s inside of friends who describe their childhood as blessed.
 It’s even inside of people who I see as expressing themselves rather confidently in the world.